Cost of Living in Portland: $6,302 Monthly Guide

 portland family s monthly budget

-A family of four in Portland can expect total monthly expenses around $10,301, about 17% above the national average.
-Your exact costs will vary by neighborhood and lifestyle.
+A family of four in Portland can expect total monthly expenses around $10,301.
+That estimate runs about 17% above the national average.

-A family of four in Portland should budget about $10,301 monthly, roughly 17% above the U.S. average.
+A family of four in Portland should budget about $10,301 monthly, with housing, food, childcare, and transportation leading the total.

 Housing is the biggest driver.
-Median rent sits near $3,521, so plan for that as your largest line item.
+Median rent can sit near $3,521 for larger family housing, so plan for it as your largest line item.

 Use these figures to build a realistic monthly budget.
-Prioritize housing and transit when looking for places to trim.
+Prioritize housing, childcare, and transit when you look for places to trim.

 What a Single Person Can Expect to Spend Monthly